Poppy Welsh chosen for 2021/22 cohort of the Healthcare Leadership Academy

 Speaking about this year’s cohort, Johann Malawana, Director of the HLA, said: “After a rigorous and competitive application process, with over 1,800 people starting the application process, we are delighted to welcome Poppy Welsh to our 2021-2022 scholars.

 “The pandemic has reinforced the need for leaders who inspire, listen and care.
 At a time of great global challenge, it is important that the next generation of healthcare leaders are motivated, inspired, and prepared in order to best look after the populations they serve.

 “We look forward to seeing what this generation of Scholars achieve with the platform they are given through the HLA and its community.”

 "After a rigorous and competitive application process, with over 1,800 people starting the application process, we are delighted to welcome Poppy Welsh to our 2021-2022 scholars"— Johann Malawana, Director of the Healthcare Leadership Academy

 As part of their role, scholars are expected to develop a community project over the course of the one-year programme, with previous projects having reached national prominence, winning prizes, publications and presentations at national events including at the House of Lords.

 Universities and healthcare organisations where previous scholars have been based have benefitted immensely from their staff and students becoming scholars.
 They have developed high profile projects that have had an impact nationally and internationally.

-The HLA is approved by The Institute of Leadership & Management, is a certified member of Social Enterprises UK, and is commissioned by Health Education England North East and Health Education England South West.
+The HLA is approved by The Institute of Leadership & Management, is a certified member of Social Enterprises UK, and is commissioned by NHS England North East and NHS England South West.